upsight/doctor/docs/types.rst

 .. code-block:: python

-    from dotor.types import Boolean
+    from doctor.types import Boolean

     class Accept(Boolean):
-        description = 'Inciates if the user accepted the agreement or not.'
+        description = 'Indicates if the user accepted the agreement or not.'

 Enum
 ----